-Members of the Board have an interest in Proposal 1, the election to the Board of the five (5) director nominees set forth herein.
-In addition, members of our Board and our officers may be the recipient of future awards under our 2021 Omnibus Equity Incentive Plan, as amended.
+Members of the Board have an interest in Proposal 1, the election to the Board of the six (6) director nominees set forth herein.
 Members of our Board and our executive officers do not have any interest in Proposal 2, the ratification of the appointment of our independent registered public accounting firm.